CodinGame/codingame-sdk-playground/extensions/extensions-1-tools.md

 # Usage

 Modules usually come up with a `.java` and a `.js` file.
-Place both files in `src/main/java` and `src/main/resources/view` respectively.
+Place these files in `src/main/java` and `src/main/resources/view` respectively.

 You will also need to import your module to the `src/main/resources/view/config.js` file, in the `modules` array.